Home

 The McCluney Lab focuses on understanding aspects of global change in aquatic and terrestrial ecosystems.
-We integrate ecological, physiological, and isotopic approaches to understand the dynamics of populations, communities, and ecosystems, with a focus on aquatic, riparian, and terrestrial and urban environments across the US.
-Our work investigates basic ecological questions that have importance for achieving sustainable environmental management in a changing world.
+We integrate ecological, physiological, and isotopic approaches to understand the dynamics of populations, communities, and ecosystems, in streams, wetlands, riparian zones, and urban parks and gardens, across the US.
+Recent foci include urban bees and climate change, the role of wetland plants in nutrient cycling, the impact of emerging contaminants in wastewater on stream and riparian food webs, and the influence of agricultural management practices on phosphate dynamics and soil health.
+Our work investigates both basic and applied ecological questions, aiming to help achieve sustainable environmental management in a changing world.

 Our key research areas include: